purplacid/F25-NuclearICTeam7/Communication_Subproblem/README.md

     # Open the Google Sheet
     sheet = gc.open('Your_Google_Sheet').sheet1
     ```
+    Now you can refer to specific columns, tables, rows, etc. Read more about how to use gspread [here](https://docs.gspread.org/en/latest/).

 #### 2.2 Setting up social media connection
+1. Start by reading the documentations of
 connect to your platform's api and send the alerts there

 #### 2.3 Write your code